-Given that wood pallets represent a significant part of the supply chain for many manufacturers, managing the carbon emissions associated with their pallets is an important opportunity to mitigate climate change.
+Wood pallets represent a significant part of the supply chain for many manufacturers, and managing the carbon emissions associated with their pallets is an important opportunity to mitigate climate change.

 As a tree grows it will “fix” the carbon dioxide from the atmosphere through photosynthesis and store it as carbon within the tree itself.
 When a tree decays and dies it releases carbon dioxide back into the atmosphere.
 A tree performs carbon storage for human-induced carbon dioxide emissions.
-Over the last two hundred years, about two thirds of all human induced carbon emissions have come from the burning of fossil fuels and another one third of the emissions came from land usage changes like agricultural expansion and deforestation.
+Over the last two hundred years, about two thirds of all human induced carbon emissions have come from the burning of fossil fuels and another one third of the emissions have come from changes in land usage such as agricultural expansion and deforestation.

 In the United States, deforestation is caused by urban sprawl, the growth of agriculture, timber harvest, diseases, and fires.
-Before the mid-20th Century, the United States went through a period of intense deforestation, but since then the size of U.S. forest areas has been relatively stable.
-Deforestation is offset by reforestation through planting projects, timber harvest, and natural regeneration.
+Before the mid-20th century, the United States went through a period of intense deforestation, but since then the size of U.S. forested areas has been relatively stable.
+Deforestation is offset by reforestation through planting projects and natural regeneration.

-In 2000, about 450 million shipping pallets were produced in the United States with 1.9 billion in circulation.
+In 2018, approximately 450 million shipping pallets were produced in the United States, and 1.9 billion were in circulation.
 To construct these pallets, about 100 million cubic meters of softwood lumber and 4.3 million cubic meters of hardwood lumber were consumed.
 Typically, between 30% to 40% of the annual U.S. hardwood lumber production is used to make crates & pallets.

-One of the key characteristics that influences carbon emissions associated with pallet usage is weight.
-The lighter the pallet the better.
-Light weight pallets require less fuel during multiple transportation stops, significantly reducing carbon emissions.
+Weight is one of the key characteristics that influences the carbon emissions associated with pallet usage.
+The lighter the pallet, the better.
+Light-weight pallets require less fuel during multiple transportation stops, significantly reducing carbon emissions.